 Diagnosis is usually clinical – USS is not routinely required to confirm the diagnosis, except in the case of masses greater than 5cm diameter.

-Removal of lipomata on cosmetic grounds is not routinely commissioned as per the KCCG procedures of limited clinical priority document accessible here:
+Removal of lipomata is not routinely commissioned as per the KCCG procedures of limited clinical priority document accessible here:

 Individual funding requests can be made for cases of exceptional clinical need.